ringo-hik/jira-plugin/README.md

 2. Click on the JIRA icon in the activity bar
 3. Click "Setup JIRA Connection"
 4. Enter your JIRA server URL (e.g., https://jira.company.com)
-5. Enter your username/email
+5. Enter your username
-6. Enter your authentication token:
-   - **Atlassian Cloud**: Use API token (create at https://id.atlassian.com/manage/api-tokens)
-   - **JIRA Server/Data Center**: Use password or Personal Access Token
+6. Enter your password or Personal Access Token (PAT)

 ## Usage